 How we use your personal information

+We use and disclose personal information for the primary purposes for which we collect it (see above).
 We may also use or disclose personal information we collect for secondary purposes that are otherwise permitted under the law, including where:

-- the use or disclosure is required or authorised by law or court order; or the use or disclosure is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.
+- we consider the use or disclosure is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.

-Who we share your personal information with
+Sharing your personal information

 We sometimes need to share your personal information with others.

-- our external advisers (for example, our lawyers, accountants and auditors)
+- our external advisers (for example, our lawyers, accountants and auditors);

 - other insurers;